Avandelta/Oculus/README.md

 `gh repo clone Avandelta/Forum`

-If you want to download the readable source, read the security policy file.
+If you want to read the English edit of documentation, contact directly to the developer team.

 ## Contributing to Forum